ghga-de/milestones-docs/49-jackal/technical_specification.md

      - the LinkML model
      - the migration scripts and configs
      - all intermediary artifacts
-  9. Automatically generate ER diagrams and markdown descriptions to document the model.
+  9. Automatically generate ER diagrams and markdown descriptions to document the model (checked by CI).
+  10. Automatically transpile the schemapack definition to an excel speadsheet (checked by CI).
+  10. Add one or multiple example submission (datapacks) that conform to the schemapack;
+  in addition to serving as documentation, they should be used in automatic tests to validate the behavior of the metadata model (and act as a change detector to alert everybody that the model behavior has changed so that the submission datapacks need to adapt)
-  10. Refactor the directory structure to adapt to the new implementation
+  11. Refactor the directory structure to adapt to the new implementation

 ### II. autogeneration of mermaid-based ER diagrams from a schemapack specs:
 - To be implemented into the schemapack library with a dedicated CLI command